-Similar to First Aid and Cardiopulmonary Resuscitation (CPR), for medical emergencies, Mental Health First Aid (MHFA) trains participants to identify and respond through a 5-step action plan to potential mental illness or substance use disorders until appropriate professional help can arrive.
+Similar to First Aid and Cardiopulmonary Resuscitation (CPR), for medical emergencies, Mental Health First Aid (MHFA) trains participants to identify and respond with a 5-step action plan to potential mental illness or substance use disorders until appropriate professional help can arrive.

 Training staff to recognize risk factors and warning signs through experiential activities can minimize the impact of illness on employees and the workplace.